Oxford University unveils new Hadid-designed Middle East wing

 Oxford University's Middle East Centre was founded in 1957 to enable research on the modern Middle East: the Arab world, Iran, Israel and Turkey from the 19th century to the present day.

-Explaining her decision to take on the commission, Hadid recalled that she was born in Iraq, and that it was therefore "an honor" for her to design the building.
+Explaining her decision to take on the commission, Hadid recalled that she was born in Iraq, and that it was therefore "an honour" for her to design the building.

 "The Middle East Centre's work encourages discourse and debate," she said, adding that it also contributes to a "greater understanding of the region".